 - Many (not all) species have teeth along the edges and a sharp spine at the leaf tip

-- Some are “solitary” or nearly solitary, meaning they produce few, if any, offsets or pups.
+- Some species are “solitary” or nearly solitary, meaning they produce few, if any, offsets or pups.
 This is great for low-maintenance gardeners because it means you don’t have to remove the pups from the mother succulent and replant them elsewhere.

-- Listed as a fire-resistant plant that can be used as part of your defensible space.
+- Listed as a fire-resistant plant that can be used as part of your defensible space

-Aloe
+Aloe (Asphodelaceae family)

 Most species in this genus have a rosette shape and put out pups (baby plants) from the mother plant.
 Some Aloes produce red, pink, orange, or yellow flowers after a few years and set blooms several times throughout their lifespan.